What is Lanefinder? A Rundown With Benjamin Rehmie

 And let’s not forget… How much attention a job gets depends on how competitive it is.
 Carriers need to make sure their job is competitive within their area, otherwise they’re unlikely to win drivers over.
 For that, we recommend all our customers to visit the Lanefinder website and enter their hiring zip code to see what other opportunities are available, and adjust their pay and offering to match that.

 So, in other words… if your job is good as is, Lanefinder will get you great results given you have a bit of time to wait.

 More from Lanefinder, and some closing thoughts

 Here's a video of the man himself - Benjamin Rehmie, goofing off at MATS 2019.
 Follow Lanefinder on YouTube for more content from them.

 That's all, folks.
 Personally, I think Lanefinder is one of the most exciting innovations in the trucking world, and I'm thrilled to see where the future takes it.

 In these unpredicatable times, carriers need to re-evaluate their current modes of recruitment more than ever.
 Having a whole recruitment department to call unqualified leads and waste time on subpar applications is looking less and less wise as the industry gets more competitive and reliant on good technology to stay ahead of the curve.

 The impact of new and revolutionary technologies is yet to be felt on a grand scale, but the beginnings are already showing great promise.
-Companies like Lanefinder, that lead the way in simplifying recruitment, allowing companies to post their jobs for free, having a pricing model that is based entirely on results rather than exposure...
+Companies like Lanefinder, that lead the way in simplifying recruitment, allowing companies to post their jobs for free, with a fair and transparent pricing model for promoting / boosting jobs...
 That's the future I want to see, and the future this industry sorely needs.